 The Sensory Ecology Lab is equipped with high-speed and high-definition cameras, ultrasonic and sonic recording units, and outstanding indoor and outdoor animal imaging facilities.
 Our work is funded by NSF and NPS, among others.

 The Sensory Ecology Lab stands with Black Lives Matter.
 We acknowledge the institutionalized racism that permeates our society and the academy.
 We strive to be allies and advocates for people of color.
-We recognize that Boise, Idaho, is a predominantly white community which creates a difficult environment for BIPOC but we will continue to strive to make our lab a welcoming space.
+We recognize that Boise, Idaho, is a predominantly white community which creates a difficult environment for Black, Indigenous, and People of Color but we will continue to strive to make our lab a welcoming space.